Morrison & Co: Other

-In May 2019, Morrison & Co purchased agriculture business Sundrop Farms for an undisclosed sum.
+In May 2019, Morrison purchased agriculture business Sundrop Farms for an undisclosed sum.

-In early 2021, Morrison & Co committed to being climate positive across its own operations.
+In early 2021, Morrison committed to being climate positive across its own operations.
 This means, where possible, its business will eliminate carbon emissions altogether, or alternatively, they will be offset through programmes that work with local communities.

-In June 2021, a Morrison & Co managed consortium acquired 49 per cent of InfraCo Towers from Telstra Ltd, the largest network of mobile tower sites in Australia.
+In June 2021, a Morrison managed consortium acquired 49 per cent of InfraCo Towers from Telstra Ltd, the largest network of mobile tower sites in Australia.
 The consortium comprised the Future Fund as its largest investor, Sunsuper and the Commonwealth Superannuation Corporation (CSC).
 The business later changed its name to Amplitel Ltd.

-In 2021, its second CEO following H.R.
-Lloyd Morrison, Marko Bogoievski retired after 13 years, transitioning to new CEO, Paul Newfield, who was previously the Head of Australia & New Zealand.
+In 2021, its second CEO following Lloyd Morrison, Marko Bogoievski retired after 13 years, transitioning to new CEO, Paul Newfield, who was previously the Head of Australia & New Zealand.

 Marko was recognised by the IJGlobal Awards as Outstanding Individual of the Year and by the NZ Herald as a Business Hero in 2021.

+In April 2023, Morrison completed its acquisition of FiberLight for USD 1bn. and announced Bill Major as CEO of Fiberlight.

 Other activities

-In March 2008 H.R.Lloyd Morrison launched a campaign to set a common goal for New Zealand, called "A measurable goal".
+In March 2008, Lloyd Morrison launched a campaign to set a common goal for New Zealand, called "A measurable goal".
 This effort was in part motivated by forecasts showing New Zealand's current economic growth trajectory would see its GDP per capita ranking among countries falling to 47th.
 In 1950 New Zealand was ranked in the top 10.